openaps/AndroidAPSdocs/docs/Configuration/Sensitivity-detection-and-COB.md

 #### Example - Sensitivity AAPS

-Here the COB is tapered down over time such that `COB == 0` after the specified Meal max absorbtion time
+Here the effect of COB is tapered down over time such that `COB == 0` after the specified Meal max absorbtion time

 ![COB from AAPS](../images/cob_aaps.png)